leemeichin/blog/posts/can-you-crack-the-code.md

 person(obama).
 ```

 What we have here are some facts, both true and technically true.
 It's a fact that Obama is a president, as is Trump.
 It's also a fact that there is a brand of cheese in the UK called President.
-This is quite ambiguous as a result so some extra facts are supplied, namely that bbrie is a cheese as much as it is a President Brie, and that Wensleydale is also a cheese.
+This is quite ambiguous as a result so some extra facts are supplied, namely that brie is a cheese as much as it is a President-brand cheese, and that Wensleydale is also a cheese.
 It goes without saying that Trump and Obama are people, so with those facts we should be able to do some querying.

-If you're doing this on your own machine, you can save those facts into a file (say, `example.pl`) and then importing it thus: `[example].` inside a console.
+If you're doing this on your own machine, you can save those facts into a file (say, `example.pl`) and then importing it inside a console, like so: `[example].`.
 Otherwise, you can load up the Swish notebook[^1] and follow along using an online console, no installation needed!

 Let's do some querying then, which will show you how Prolog might seem a bit back to front compared to what you're used to.